hauke96/qgis-outdoor-map/README.md

 The Maputnik desktop tool is started as well and will automatically save everything to the `style.json` file.

+You're now done with the setup and can proceed with editing the style.

 ## Edit style with Maputnik

 Take a look at Maputnik and Tilemaker if you're not familiar with those tools.

+When using the `serve.sh` script, then Maputnik is available under http://localhost:8080.

 ### Maputnik shows old tiles